 A good, well-fitting pair of boots with room for your toes to wriggle is essential for warmth.
 Leather boots are great on mixed routes, in less than arctic conditions especially in countries where the climate is drier because they provide a more precise feel.
-However, plastic boots are warmer, more supportive for ice climbing and are more waterproof, but they are sometimes heavier and less sensitive.
-Plastic boots are best if you are also camping because the inners can be removed and brought inside to stop them freezing.
 In general, the harder the climbing becomes, the lighter and more closely fitting the boot must be.
 This is because calf pump can originate from your heel rising up the back of the boot.

-Boots suitable for winter use will be stiffer and have a sharp edge to the sole for edging in snow.
+Boots suitable for alpine use will be stiffer and have a sharp edge to the sole for edging in

 To make the issue of boot/crampon compatibility more straightforward, boots and crampons can be graded according to their basic design and intended use.
 However, not all manufacturers follow the system designed by Scarpa.